User Dashboard Addon

 User Dashboard Addon Features

-The following features are available in the Modern Events Calendar user dashboard addon and in the designated shortcode for this part.
+The following features are available in this addon and in the designated shortcode for this part.

 User Dashboard Addon Ticket Section